 The fair values of the financial assets and debts for purposes of measurement or explanation in the Notes were determined on the basis of Level 3 of the Fair Value hierarchy except in the case of the bond liabilities.
-The fair value of the bond liabilities was determined from the stock exchange value of the bond at the balance sheet date.
+The fair c) Net result from financial assets and debts

 Trade receivables, other current assets and cash have short residual terms.
-Their book values at the cutoff date correspond therefore approximately to their fair values.
+Their book values at the cut-off date correspond, therefore, approximately to their fair values.
 The same applies for current financing loans, trade liabilities and other current liabilities.